mousepawmedia/devdocs/source/network/nextcloud.rst

   Gallery app.

-* Document files (``*.odt``, ``*.doc``, ``*.docx``) can be viewed and edited via the Office (Document) app.
+* Document files (``*.odt``, ``*.doc``, ``*.docx``) can be viewed and edited via the Collabora Writer or LibreOffice Writer.

-* Spreadsheet files (``*.ods``, ``*.xls``, ``*.xlsx``) can be viewed and edited via the Office (Spreadsheet) app.
+* Spreadsheet files (``*.ods``, ``*.xls``, ``*.xlsx``) can be viewed and edited via the Collabora Calc or LibreOffice Calc.

-* Presentation files (``*.odp``, ``*.ppt``, ``*.pptx``) can be viewed and edited via the Office (Presentation) app.
+* Presentation files (``*.odp``, ``*.ppt``, ``*.pptx``) can be viewed and edited via the Collabora Impress or LibreOffice Impress.

 * PDF files can be viewed directly via the built-in PDF viewer.